imbforge/NGSpipe2go/README.md

 ## Compile a project report ##

-The final result of the provided pipelines will be saved in the ./reports folder.
-The Rmd file can be edited or customised using a text editor and then converted into HTML report using knitr
+The results of the pipeline modules will be saved in the *./results* folder.
+The final report Rmd-file is stored in the *./reports* folder and can be edited or customised using a text editor before converting into a HTML report using knitr

     R usage:
     rmarkdown::render("DEreport.Rmd")